JulianMatlokotsi/se-assignment-1-setting-up-your-developer-environment-JulianMatlokotsi/README.md

 By installing these extensions, I enhanced VS Code’s functionality, making it a powerful and efficient development environment.
 Each extension helps streamline various tasks, from code writing to version control, improving overall productivity.

-I did not attach any image since it was (Optional)
+I did not attach any image since it was (Optional).